Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Home and road insights

-- At home this year, Indianapolis has two wins against the spread and is 1-2 overall.
+- Indianapolis has covered the spread twice at home, and is 1-2 overall there, this season.

-- This year, in three home games, Indianapolis has hit the over once.
+- In three home games this year, Indianapolis has gone over the total once.

-- Tennessee has two wins against the spread, and is 2-1 overall, on the road.

-- The Titans have one win ATS (1-1) as 3-point underdogs or more on the road.
+- The Titans have one win ATS (1-1) on the road as 2.5-point underdogs or more.

-- This season, in three road games, Tennessee has gone over the total every time.
+- This season, in three away games, Tennessee has gone over the total every time.

 Powered by Data Skrive.